 SEO tends to focus on a single website, whereas ORM companies focus on many at one time.
-A good SEO company is great if you just need some help raising your website in search listings, but they’re not so good at managing the many psychological elements that make up a comprehensive reputation project.
+A good SEO company is great if you just need some help raising your website in search listings, but they’re not so good at providing reputation management services that include many psychological elements that make up a comprehensive reputation project.

 Companies that specialize in review management are a good choice for local businesses that want to improve their online reviews.
 They don't usually engage in suppression, removal, protection, or related projects, but they’re helpful for getting that (profitable) bump on Yelp.

 There are a handful of large, well-marketed reputation companies out there.
 As is the case in many industries though, bigger isn’t always better.
 Big companies need to keep their margins high, so they rely heavily on automation.
 If you need to have your name, address, or other information taken off of databases they may have a software tool to help.
 If you’re looking for more in-depth care though, you’re probably out of luck.
 Most large companies sell "reputation packages," pre-fab plans that are intended to fit the needs of all brands.
 Unfortunately (and unsurprisingly), these rarely work.

 Most reputation experts are of the one-person-and-a-garage variety.
 These are a great choice if you want to hire a dedicated reputation consultant, especially if they’re local and able to perform in-person services.
 But some projects take a village, and if your needs grow too large, chances are a one person operation is going to farm their projects out to overseas firms.